-The View/Edit EPIC Inputs interface allows users to view or edit five main EPIC simulation files (shown in Figure 14).
-Users generally do not need to edit those files, but viewing them can be helpful for debugging.
+The View/Edit EPIC Inputs interface allows users to view or edit five main EPIC simulation files (listed in Figure 14).
+Users generally do not need to edit these files, but viewing them can be helpful for debugging.
 The user has to select a crop first and then select the EPIC simulation type.
-The simulation type can be SPINUP if the Management File Generation for Spinup tool is executed for the selected crop.
-The user can select the simulation type APP after the Management File Generation for Application tool is executed for the crop.
-Figure 14 shows the tool interface for the test_case scenario.
+The simulation type can be SPINUP if the Management File Generation for Spinup tool (previous section) has been executed for the selected crop; or the user can select the simulation type APP after the Management File Generation for Application tool (discussed in Section 6.1) has been executed for the crop.
+Figure 14 shows the View/Edit EPIC Inputs tool interface for the test_case scenario.

 Figure 14.
-The View/Edit EPIC Inputs tool for the test_case scenario.
+The View/Edit EPIC Inputs tool for the test case scenario.